EU leaders rebuff calls for action on Europe's migration crisis

 Dalia Grybauskaite, president of Lithuania, current holder of the EU presidency, denied it was "business as usual" in dealing with migrants, but admitted: "Today, Europe is not ready to accept as many refugees as probably can flow in."

-In their defense, northern EU countries point to EU statistics showing that northerners - Germany, Sweden and Britain - granted protection to most asylum-seekers in 2012.
+In their defence, northern EU countries point to EU statistics showing that northerners - Germany, Sweden and Britain - granted protection to most asylum-seekers in 2012.

 (Additional reporting by Martin Santa, John O'Donnell and Francesco Guarascio; editing by Ron Askew)